 A New Friend in Town

-The next day we learned was a public holiday.
+The next day, we learned, was a public holiday.
 The banks were closed, and the “big hotels” in our vicinity would only change money for their guests.
-With insufficient Turkish Lira, we were facing a day of bread and water, until we met another local guy who spoke German.
-I explained our plight in my schoolboy Deutsch, and he offered to change a few of our pounds into life-saving lira.
+With insufficient Turkish lira, we faced a day of bread and water.
+And then we met another local guy who spoke German.
+I explained our plight to him in my schoolboy Deutsch, and he offered to change a few of our pounds into life-saving lira.

 Afterwards, he invited us to his uncle’s shop near the bazaar for çay.
 It seemed churlish to refuse the invitation, so we followed him to the shop.
 But I politely declined, “Nein dankeschön” when the uncle rolled out carpets with the çay.
 Undaunted, our new friend offered to show us the city walls, and again we accepted: